rockettheme/docs/Docs/joomla/templates/stratos/demo_override.md

 Template Settings
 -----
 One of the most important central features of any Gantry Template is the ability to be set up within the Template Settings menu.
-These settings can be adjusted by navigating to **Adminstation -> Stratos Template**.
+These settings can be adjusted by navigating to **Administration -> Stratos Template**.
 To replicate the demo, the main changes being made will happen within the Style, Gizmos, Layouts, and Advanced tabs.

 ![][stratos2]